This is the featured image of the Tame Your Kick Drum With a Multiband Transient Shaper blog article.

 ~Kick Drum Processed With MTransientMB

 We might argue that the processed version sounds considerably better to our ears.
-So, let’s check how our processed kick drum sounds in the context of the full mix.
+So, let's check how our processed kick drum sounds in the context of the whole mix.

 ~Full Mix - Processed Kick Drum